-- One implied property from these hysteresis curves is that there is significant energy absorption, represented by the area inside the hysteresis curve. - In soft magnetic applications, this energy absorption manifests itself as "hysteresis loss". - The hysteresis loss is the energy absorbed by the material as it being magnetized in one direction, magnetized in the reverse direction, and re-magnetized in the original direction.
+- One implied property from these hysteresis curves is that there is significant energy absorption represented by and proportional to the area inside the hysteresis curve. - In soft magnetic applications, this energy absorption manifests itself as "hysteresis loss". - The hysteresis loss is the energy absorbed by the material as it being magnetized in one direction, magnetized in the reverse direction, and re-magnetized in the original direction.

-- In a PM motor, the material is not likely to be driven to saturation except at the pole tips.
-As a result, much of the material will be using "minor" loop properties. - This is a series of super-imposed minor hysteresis loops.
-It can be clearly seen that the induction response differs greatly depending upon the level of applied field (H). - The energy loss will be equal to the area within the specific minor loop experienced by each part of the lamination. - Since not all the material will see the same externally applied field, there will be unequal energy loss from place to place within the lamination structure.
+- In a PM motor, the material is not likely to be driven to saturation except on the poles. - As a result, much of the material will be experiencing "minor" loop properties. - This is a series of super-imposed minor hysteresis loops. - It can be clearly seen that the induction response differs greatly depending upon the level of applied field (H). - The energy loss will be proportional to the area within the specific minor loop experienced by each part of the lamination. - Since not all the material will see the same externally applied field, there will be unequal energy loss from place to place within the lamination structure.

-- Additionally, when the frequency of the applied field is increased, it has been found that hysteresis loss also increases. - This is manifested as an increase in the area within the hysteresis curve(s).
-(See the left chart). - As the frequency continues to increase, however, another aspect of core loss begins to appear, causing not only an enlargement of the area inside the curve, but also distortion. - This distortion is due in large part to eddy currents.
+- Additionally, when the frequency of the applied field is increased, it has been found that hysteresis loss also increases (HcB increases). - This is manifested as an increase in the area within the hysteresis curve(s).
+(See the left chart). - As the frequency continues to increase, however, another aspect of core loss begins to appear, causing not only an enlargement of the area inside the curve, but also distortion. - This distortion is primarily due to eddy currents.

 - As the magnetic field alternates through a conductor, eddy currents are created in the material.
-These are localized currents, flowing in a closed path within the lamination.
-In accordance with Lenz's law, these currents oppose change in the field that is inducing the eddy currents. - The creation of these currents requires energy, and therefore is a source of energy loss. - Eddy current loss is in addition to hysteresis loss. - It should be noted that eddy currents can occur in any conductive material including non-magnetic copper and aluminum.
-In fact, it can be shown that eddy currents in a non-magnetic conductor can exert significant braking effect relative to a moving magnet (forming the basis for hysteresis brakes, clutches and drives). - The key point here is that eddy currents are caused either by a permanent magnet moving in relation to the conductive material or by a changing electromagnetic field generated by current flow in a conductor.
+These are localized currents, flowing in a closed path within the lamination. - In accordance with Lenz's law, these currents oppose change in the field that is inducing the eddy currents. - The creation of these currents requires energy, and therefore is a source of energy loss. - Eddy current loss is in addition to hysteresis loss. - It should be noted that eddy currents can occur in any conductive material including copper and aluminum - losses are not restricted to the lamination structure. - Incidentally, eddy currents in a non-magnetic conductor can exert significant braking effect relative to a moving magnet (forming the basis for hysteresis brakes, clutches and drives). - A key point here is that eddy currents are caused either by a permanent magnet moving in relation to the conductive material or by a changing electromagnetic field generated by current flow in a conductor.